 Type – Specifies how the list of lights works from the following:

-Include – Includes the lights in the list of Lights in the render.
+Include – Includes the listed lights in the render channel.

-Exclude – Excludes the lights in the list of Lights in the render.
+Exclude – Excludes the listed lights in the render channel.

 VrayVFB – When enabled, the render element appears in the V-Ray Virtual Frame Buffer.